ConorLambert/Obsidian-Vault-Main/Interview/Interview Questions/Interview Questions - Angular.md

 ------------------------------------------------------------------------
 # Questions: RxJS
 ### What is an Observable ?
 - A data stream that can emit multiple values over time.
 Observables can be thought of as collections that arrive asynchronously.

 ### What is a Subject ?
 - A special type of observable that allows multicasting to multiple observers.
 - Subjects act both as an observable and an observer, meaning they can emit new data to their subscribers as well as listen to other observables.

+### What are different types of Subject ?
+- **Subject**:
+	- Doesn't revive data prior to their subscription.
+- **Behaviour Subject**:
+	- Emits last value to all & new observers.
+- **Replay Subject**:
+	- All observers will revive data prior to their subscription; uses a buffer to hold values and re-emits values on new subscriptions.

+### What is the difference between Cold and Hot Observables ?
+- **Cold Observables**
+	- Only emit data once subscribed to;
+- **Hot Observables**
+	- Emit values even before the subscription is made.
+Used when sharing data among many subscribers.

 ### What is a Subscription ?
 - Represents the *execution* of an observable.